 [Mother, 22years]

-Mixed feeding was a widely practiced cultural norm based on the understanding that the breast milk is not enough and was reported to as early as two weeks and was passed from one generation to the next by elders.
+Mixed feeding from as early as two weeks was a widely practiced cultural norm based on the understanding that the breast milk is not enough.
+Elders advised younger generations, resulting in mixed feeding as cultural norm being passed from generation to generation.

 They want to start feeding him after he has turned two weeks or one month.